openstack/swift/doc/source/overview_container_sharding.rst

   <container>-<node_id>-<MD5 of pivot + timestamp>

-In the old versions we’d put the pivot point in the name, this though had the side effect of potentially being reused on a very unlikely edge case, but more importantly would mean the size of the container name could easily get too large (depending on the pivot object's name).
+In the old versions we’d put the pivot in the name, this though had the side effect of potentially being reused on a very unlikely edge case, but more importantly would mean the size of the container name could easily get too large (depending on the pivot object's name).
 The MD5 helps keep the container